standup-raven/standup-raven/docs/code_of_conduct.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method, with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note that we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process